 In our methodology we focus on simplicity, low computational effort and therefore fast processing without the need of high-end hardware.
 These design goals render, for instance, sophisticated model-based approaches for posture recognition infeasible.
 Therefore, posture recognition is kept simple and estimates basically the general orientation of the human body, i.e. standing/vertical or lying/horizontal.
 For this purpose, detected motion in calibrated cameras is fused to obtain a 3D voxel reconstruction of the human.
-Features are extracted from voxel space and combined to confidence values for different posture states and for the occurrence of a fall using fuzzy logic [11].
-Fig. 1 exemplarily shows the method's workflow for a setup consisting of three cameras, divided into the steps of person detection (Section II-A), 3D reconstruction (Section II-B), feature extraction (Section II-C) and estimation of posture and fall confidence values (Section II-D)
+Features are extracted from voxel space and combined to confidence values for different posture states and for the occurrence of a fall using fuzzy logic [13].
+Fig. 1 exemplarily shows the method's workflow for a setup consisting of three cameras.